aliceinwire/tofuwiki/README.markdown

 wiki more interlinked, better organized, and easier to traverse in an organic way.

-Beyond the standard cut and paste, SoyWiki gives you four fast ways of shuttling text from one wiki page to another.
+Beyond the standard cut and paste, TofuWiki gives you four fast ways of shuttling text from one wiki page to another.

 First, highlight the text you want to move with Vim's visual mode.
 (See